azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 ```

 > **Note:**
-> 1. _As a security best practice, we recommend storing central scanning identity credentials (i.e. Key Vault holding secret/credentials) in an isolated subscription with limited permission to secure access to credentials._
+> 1. _As a security best practice, we recommend storing central scanning identity credentials (i.e., Key Vault holding secret/credentials) in an isolated subscription with limited permission to secure access to credentials._
 >
 > 2. _If you provide any existing Key Vault details in above command, all existing access policies will be cleaned as only AzTS solution is intended to have access on this Key Vault._
 >